evalchatbot/insightLLM_backend/README.md

 # NotebookLM Backend

-A modular backend for an agentic book chatbot platform, featuring RAG-based chat, MCQ generation, and OCR (stub) agents.
+A modular backend for an agentic book chatbot platform, featuring advanced RAG-based chat with intelligent conversation summarization.
 Built with FastAPI, Supabase, and LangGraph.

 ## Features
+- Advanced chatbot agent with RAG pipeline and multi-step reasoning
+- Intelligent conversation summarization (auto-summarizes after 5 exchanges)
-- Chatbot agent with short-term (LangGraph InMemoryStore) and long-term (Supabase) memory
+- Short-term memory (LangGraph InMemoryStore) and long-term memory (Supabase)
-- MCQ generation and evaluation, with persistent storage
-- OCR agent (stub for future integration)
+- Performance optimizations with caching and parallel processing
+- LangSmith tracing for monitoring and debugging
 - JWT authentication for all endpoints
 - Modular, scalable, and well-documented codebase